Small Business Insurance

 Business insurance works like the types of insurance you're already familiar with: you exchange a small payment in the present (called a premium) for the promise that you won't have to make an enormous payment in the future, if something goes wrong.

 Beyond that, though, business insurance (or "commercial insurance" to industry insiders) is uncharted territory for most people.
-As a business owner, you may know that you need some sort of insurance.
+As a small business owner, you may know that you need some sort of insurance.
 But what kind?
 How much?
 And what will it cost?
 Read on for answers to some of the questions we hear most often.

 What Type of Small Business Insurance Do I Need?

 Your specific needs will depend on the details of your business.
 We have to say that for legal reasons and because no two businesses are alike.
 But very small businesses (those with fewer than 20 employees) can get an idea of which commercial insurance policies will cover their risks by answering the following questions.

 1. Do You Own a Small Business?